Moving to Switzerland

 Job market

 The unemployment rate in Switzerland is one of the lowest in the world and the requirement for skilled workers is high.
-Banking, chemical, pharmaceuticals and construction tend to be among the major industries.
-Alongside this, the headquarters of many of the world’s biggest multinational companies are situated in Switzerland including Nestle, Zurich Insurance, Roche and Adecco.
+Banking, chemicals, pharmaceuticals, and construction tend to be among the major industries.
+Alongside this, the headquarters of many of the world’s biggest multinational companies are situated in Switzerland including Nestle, Zurich Insurance, Roche, and Adecco.
 It is also home to the United Nations and the International Red Cross.

-To increase your chances of successfully gaining employment, then learning to speak the language of the canton you intend to reside and work in, is distinctly advantageous.
-However, as many of the multinational companies seek English speaking employees, it is not crucial.
+To increase your chances of successfully gaining employment, learning to speak the language of the canton you intend to reside and work in, is distinctly advantageous.
+However, as many of the multinational companies seek English-speaking employees, it is not crucial.

 Salaries in Switzerland are extremely high.
 However, it is worth taking into account when considering jobs that the cost of living is high, too.